Ramin Rezaeian: Esteghlal

 In December 2024 while with Esteghlal, Rezaeian was summoned by Football Federation Islamic Republic of Iran after hugging a female fan, months after goalkeeper Hossein Hosseini was also summoned by the federation and faced a suspension and fine for embracing a female fan in April 2024.
 In his first game for Esteghlal against Shams Azar in Qazvin, he changed the outcome of the game in favor of Esteghlal with an assist to Mohammad Hossein Eslami in the final minutes, and the game ended with a 2-1 victory for Esteghlal.
 Rezaian played in his second game for Esteghlal against Malavan in Qazvin and managed to score two goals from the penalty spot for the Blues, and in addition to his first goal for Esteghlal, he was named the best player on the field.
 He also managed to register an assist in Tehran Derby.

-Her first Asian goal with Esteghlal came against Qatar's Al-Gharafa in the AFC Champions League Elite, and on the day Esteghlal defeated their Qatari rival 3-0, he also scored one of these goals, making it her first Asian goal with the Iranian blue team.
+His first Asian goal with Esteghlal came against Qatar's Al-Gharafa in the AFC Champions League Elite, and on the day Esteghlal defeated their Qatari rival 3-0, he also scored one of these goals, making it her first Asian goal with the Iranian blue team.

-She also scored her first goal for Esteghlal in the Hazfi Cup, where she scored in extra time for Esteghlal in the round of 16 of the Hazfi Cup against Shams Azar.
+He also scored his first goal for Esteghlal in the Hazfi Cup, where he scored in extra time for Esteghlal in the round of 16 of the Hazfi Cup against Shams Azar.